 On successful completion of four modules you will be awarded a Lancaster University Postgraduate Certificate in Flood and Coastal Risk Management.
 If you wish you can then progress to a Postgraduate Diploma or an MSc.

 The majority of modules will be delivered at the Lancaster Environment Centre and where field trips are part of the course, transport will be provided.
 Depending on demand, modules can be delivered nationwide.

-For group bookings of individual modules for more than six people the training location is entirely flexible, we can come to you or provide a training venue near to where you are based.
+For group bookings of individual modules for eight or more people the training location is entirely flexible, we can come to you or provide a training venue near to where you are based.

 We recognise prior learning and experience; there are no formal entry requirements and you don’t necessarily need a degree to apply.